plandes/deepnlp/doc/md/clickbate.md

 who's class and method docstrings as help for the command line interface.
 Each method is mapped to an [action with positional and optional parameters].

-Note the `log_cli` is mentioned because it is listed as a clean up in a resource library.
+Note the `log_cli` section is mentioned because it is listed as a clean up in a resource library.
 However, we must keep this section because it is useful to configure child processes when batches are created to keep a consistent logging configuration.